Deepam-Rai/Notes/Graph_Theory/Definitions.md

 	V is a finite non-empty set of objects.
 	E is a two element subset of V.

-This is a simple undirected graph.
+This is a simple graph.
+- Undirected
+- No Parallel Edges
+- No Loops

 #### Order
 Number of vertices in a graph.